koxudaxi/datamodel-code-generator/docs/index.md

-                        Allow population by field name --use-default         Use default value even if a field is required --force-optional      Force optional for required fields --disable-timestamp   Disable timestamp on file headers --use-standard-collections
+                        Allow population by field name --use-default         Use default value even if a field is required --force-optional      Force optional for required fields --strict-nullable     Treat default field as a non-nullable field (only OpenAPI) --disable-timestamp   Disable timestamp on file headers --use-standard-collections
                         Use standard collections for type hinting (list, dict)